Thursday 30th September

 On arrival in Carlisle we have around three hours to explore this lovely city with its Castle and museum as well as an extensive pedestrianised city centre.
 We will then retrace our steps taking a south bound run over the Settle and Carlisle before setting down as outward as we return to Hull.

-This train is steam hauled throughout and promises to be a memorable day out with Tornado as the train crosses the spectacular and extensive wilderness of the iconic Settle and Carlisle Railway.
+This train is steam hauled throughout and promises to be a memorable day out with Tornado as the train crosses the spectacular and extensive wilderness of the iconic Settle and Carlisle Railway as the autumn colours begin to glow.